jittagornp/index-search-javascript/README.md

 	indexOnFields: ['name'], //require
 	maximumDictionaryKeySize: 5,
 	additionalDictionaries: additionalDictionaries,
-	//indexStore : instance on class which implement interface IndexStore,
+	//indexStore : instance of class which implement interface IndexStore,
 	//postfixFieldNameHighlight : defualt is 'Highlight',
 	//percentSuggest : default is 60,
 	//suggestionsSize : default is 10,